notionparallax/wp2frontEnd/home.md

 <figure>
 <img src="./img/android_tag_at_save.png">
-<figcaption>You can tag from inside the Pocket app or, at least in Android, you can do it as you save it.
+<figcaption>You can tag from inside the Pocket app or you can do it as you save it.
+(At least in Android.)

 </figcaption>